dylans0ng/dylans0ng.github.io/_posts/2022-09-10-sql-progress-part-two.md

 ---

 ## Conclusion
 If you made it all the way here, I want to thank you for your time reading this long blog post.
-I just went over the basics on creating, inserting, updating, and deleting data,
+In this post, I went over the basics on creating, inserting, updating, and deleting data in SQL.
+I hope you found this information useful to you and if you have any questions, please drop it down in the commentes below!.

+Thank you!